MaxHalford/eaopt/README.md

 Using speciation/speciation with genetic algorithms became "popular" when they were first applied to the [optimization of neural network topologies](https://www.wikiwand.com/en/Neuroevolution_of_augmenting_topologies).
 By mixing two neural networks during crossover, the resulting neural networks were often useless because the inherited weights were not optimized for the new topology.
 This meant that newly generated neural networks were not performing well and would likely disappear during selection.
 Thus speciation was introduced so that neural networks evolved in similar groups so that new neural networks wouldn't disappear immediately.
 Instead the similar neural networks would evolve between each other until they were good enough to mixed with the other neural networks.

-With gago it's possible to use speciation on top of all the rest.
+With eaopt it's possible to use speciation on top of all the rest.
 To do so the `Speciator` field of the `GA` struct has to specified.

 <div align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vRLr7j4ML-ZeXFfvjko9aepRAkCgBlpg4dhuWhB-vXCQ17gJFmDQHrcUbcPFwlqzvaPAXwDxx5ld1kf/pub?w=686&h=645" alt="speciation" width="70%" />
 </div>

-### Multiple populations and migration
+#### Multiple populations and migration

 Multi-populations GAs run independent populations in parallel.
 They are not frequently used, however they are very easy to understand and to implement.
-In gago a `GA` struct contains a `Populations` field which contains each population.
+In eaopt a `GA` struct contains a `Populations` field which contains each population.
 The number of populations is specified in the `GA`'s `NPops` field.

 If `Migrator` and `MigFrequency` are not provided the populations will be run independently, in parallel.
 However, if they are provided then at each generation number that is divisible by `MigFrequency` (for example 5 divides generation number 25) individuals will be exchanged between the populations following the `Migrator` protocol.

 Using multi-populations can be an easy way to gain in diversity.
 Moreover, not using multi-populations on a multi-core architecture is a waste of resources.

-With gago you can use multi-populations and speciation at the same time.
+With eaopt you can use multi-populations and speciation at the same time.
 The following flowchart shows what that would look like.

 <div align="center">
   <img src="https://docs.google.com/drawings/d/14VVpTkWquhrcG_oQ61hvZgjKlYWZs_UZRVnL22HFYKM/pub?w=1052&h=607" alt="multi-population_and_speciation" width="70%" />
 </div>

-### Presets

-Some preset GA instances are available to get started as fast as possible.
-They are available in the [presets.go](presets.go) file.
-These instances also serve as example instantiations of the GA struct.
-To obtain optimal solutions you should fill in the fields manually!

-### Logging population statistics
+#### Logging population statistics

 It's possible to log statistics for each population at every generation.
 To do so you simply have to provide the `GA` struct a `Logger` from the Go standard library.
 This is quite convenient because it allows you to decide where to write the log output, whether it be in a file or directly in the standard output.